-At NCI we have a variety of Springboard courses in the areas of computing.
+At National College of Ireland, we offer a variety of Springboard courses in the areas of computing.
 These courses are usually carried out in the evening and on weekends.
 For more information on eligibility or to apply for a course visit the Springboard+ website

 - Download the NCI Applicant Document Checklist and complete Column C confirming what you have uploaded to your Springboard account